andrejsstepanovs/bobik/README.md

 ## Future Development

-The AI Assistant is constantly being improved and updated as we are using it daily.
+The App is constantly being improved and updated as we are using it daily.
 In the future, we plan to add support for more language models and tools.
-Main focus for now is getting local voice to text and text to voice solution.
+Main focus for now is implementing local voice to text and text to voice solution.

+### Known issues
+- re-work requirenments.txt
+- Windows voice input is not working
+- When running with `tools_enabled: false` history is not working
+- Synonyms not implemented completely
+- State input, output, model Tools are not dynamic (not using config parameters)

+## Missing features to add
+- Local text to voice & voice to text functionality is missing
+- pip installation
+- Package app in poetry

-We also welcome contributions from the community, so feel free to submit a pull request or open an issue if you have any ideas or suggestions.
+Contributions are welcomed, feel free to submit a pull request or open an issue if you have any ideas or suggestions.